zgruba/wdi-bash-banner/README.md

  -h help
 ```

-If no `filename` is supplied, reads from standart input.
+If no `filename` is supplied, reads from standard input.

 ## Examples